 - For minors visiting or volunteering, refer them to their personal physician or the nearest emergency center depending on the nature of their issue.

-For all incidents – Complete the U-M Laboratory Incidents and Near Miss Form and submit it to EHS.
+- For all incidents – Complete the Incident and Near Miss Report Form.

 For more information, contact Research Health and Safety at (734) 647-1143 or email@example.com